Who are Céline Garnavault and Thomas Sillard?

 What are the other current events of the company?

-We will celebrate in October 2025 the release of LA TÊTE, a geek concert for a half-tire half-punk machine.
-In this concert format, LA TÊTE, a new techno-homemade creature by Thomas Sillard, will be surrounded by 9 giant robotic mouths as choristers, with a setlist of original songs composed specifically by the prolific Kim Giani.
+We will celebrate in October 2025 the release of LA TÊTE a geek song tour for a half-tire half-punk machine.
+In this musical format, LA TÊTE, a new techno-hacked creature by Thomas Sillard, will be surrounded by 9 giant robotic mouths as choristers, with a setlist of original songs composed specifically by the prolific Kim Giani.
 This creation is supported in production by SACEM.

-We are preparing our future creation AFFECTS (November 26) which will mix robotics, sound arts, theater, and contemporary animated forms.
-In AFFECTS, emotions will be materialized into an assembly of homemade electronic objects, soldered, tangible, vulnerable, ambiguous, sometimes funny, and often clumsy; they will raise questions about cohabitation with what burdens us, overflows us, but also shapes us.
+We are preparing our future creation AFFECTS (November 26) which will blend robotics, sound arts, theater, and contemporary animated forms.
+In AFFECTS, the emotions will be materialized in an assembly of hacked, soldered, tangible, vulnerable, ambiguous objects, sometimes funny and often clumsy, they will raise the question of cohabitation with what burdens us, overflows us, but also shapes us.

 Our shows BLOCK and TRACK continue their tours with beautiful highlights such as the Théâtre du Châtelet in October 2025 for TRACK.